salomelhuillery/Exo-Adapeco/README.md

 - ❗️ **ALL art included in this page is by [Dyru](https://www.artstation.com/dyru) AKA Julia Körner.
 Please check their work out.**

+- 🌙 For this project I worked on a creating a simple navbar and footer using display:flex and space-between.
+I also created a parallax scrolling effect.
+Finally, I used a CSS grid to create a gallery and made it all responsive using media queries.

 - 📫 How to reach me **lhuillery.salome@gmail.com**

 - 📄 Know about my experiences [https://salomelhuillery.github.io/](https://salomelhuillery.github.io/)